anonymousBeans/movie-explorer/README.md

 # movie-explorer

-A small React app for exploring movies via the OMDb API and the TMDB API.
+A small React app for exploring movies via the TMDB API.